pcsingh/Predicting-Repo-popularity/README.md

 ```
 python -m venv "evironment_name"
 ```
-For more details follow [this](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).
+For more details follow [this link](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).

 * Activate the Environment:
   - For Windows: